 Sunday School in 2010 is vastly different from Sunday School in 1780.
 Everything about it has changed–except for the fact that it takes place on Sunday.
 The motive has changed.
 The financial support has changed.
 The administration has changed.
 The structure has changed.
 The style has changed.
 The goal has changed.
 The attendance has changed.
 The audience has changed.
 Over the course of 230 years, Sunday School has morphed into an altogether different event.
 230 years will change things.

 Change is not evil.
 But when change happens–intentionally or unintentionally–one must determine whether that change is positive or negative.
-One should not necessarily gaze backwards to try to restore something to its original form.
+One should not necessarily gaze backward to try to restore something to its original form.
 Over-the-shoulder wistfulness degenerates into anachronistic ineffectiveness.
 Instead, one must look at an issue from three perspectives.

 1) Past: Understand the history.